 The route itself was as magnificent as it was challenging.
 The views from the mountain ledges were endless and some of the drops into the canyons would make your stomach turn.

 After several hours of stumbling after any light that could be found, I was saved by a French gentleman donating his backup.
-The light wasn’t as bright as some, but kept me moving through night 1, and then night 2…
+The light wasn’t as bright as some, but kept me moving through night one, and then night two…

 Unfortunately, the headtorch situation meant that for me it was no longer a race and rather a question of getting to the end.